 The border reivers strike with impunity, and this dark night they put the desperate village to the torch.
 As they carry off the spoils, among the loot is a carved casket still carrying a broken lead seal.

 Their leader contemplates the casket as he paces his firelit hall.
 Something about it troubles him and he’s not used to feeling troubled.
 Perhaps it is the broken seal itself, its imprinted Latin inscription: Memento mori.

 Remember that you must die.

 The fae is certain that some profound magic must lie within that casket, and he is certain he can handle some profound magic.
-He makes for the Highlands on a black gelding, following the trail of rumor and muttered prayers.
+He makes for the Highlands on a black dragon, following the trail of rumor and muttered prayers.

 When he reaches the castle of most recent rumor the keep is already in flames.
 The fae stands at the edge of the woodland watching the despoiling clan ransack the ruins, shouting and laughing.
 He waits, his only hope of finding the casket his patience.